 : Specify the timeout period for the drain operation.--ignore-daemonsets

-: Evict DaemonSet pods during the draining process.
+: Evict DaemonSet pods during draining.

 Mark the node as schedulable again after completing the maintenance process.

-$ kubectl uncordon <node-name>
+console$ kubectl uncordon <node-name>

 Conclusion